 While we often think about flying, eating meat, and using disposables as some of the biggest offenders of climate damage, the fashion industry is actually one of the biggest contributors.
-Your fashion has a pretty substantial carbon footprint, believe it or not, so here are some of my top tips for staying fashionable but remaining sustainable.
+In fact, your fashion has a pretty substantial carbon footprint.
+You can learn more about the term ‘carbon footprint’ over at https://www.cooleffect.org/how-to-reduce-greenhouse-gases-a-guide-to-understanding-your-carbon-footprint if you are unsure as to its meaning.
+This will give you a greater understanding of its relevance to the fashion world and allow you to better understand the reasoning behind my following top tips for staying fashionable, but remaining sustainable.

 Paying a proper price for your fashion items, be it by choosing to skip the cheap wristwear and buying an expensive watch, or other fashion items, means it more likely came from an ethical source.
 “Fast fashion” is clothing that is made very very cheaply, from low-quality materials, by people who are underpaid and overworked.
 It is sold quickly and in great quantities to keep up with the latest trends on the catwalk.
 Although it may seem like buying a dress for $10 is a good deal, it is very harmful to the environment, not to mention the people working in the sweatshops to produce it.
 Though it can be difficult to avoid fast fashion if money is tight and you are looking to save money.
 You could look into websites like Raise which can find discounts for better clothing and help you avoid fast fashion.

 It’s not just about buying fewer or more responsibly sourced clothes, but taking care of them too.
 Follow the washing instructions so that you can get the best possible wear out of them.